-NOTE: Hold down the 'Ctrl' key and click, to select several atoms at a time.
+Note: Hold down the 'Ctrl' key and click, to select several atoms at a time.

-This peak will now be assigned to the atom (which will turn to green).
-Once the assignment has been made, you will get an atom number label on the chemical shift and hovering the mouse over the atom will highlight the applicable peak in the spectrum and hovering the mouse over the peak will highlight the corresponding atom on the molecular structure.
+This multiplet will now be assigned to the atom (which will turn to green).
+Once the assignment has been made, you will get an atom number label on the chemical shift (with quality colour coding).
+Hovering the mouse over the atom will highlight the applicable peak in the spectrum and hovering the mouse over the peak will highlight the corresponding atom on the molecular structure.
 To customize the assignments labels, click here.